 KS1 Reading Schemes

 In Early Years we introduce letters and sounds and books that the children can read themselves.
 The books are all fully decodeable in line with the child’s current phonic phase.

-These books help the children to build on the phonics work that they complete in class each day and see themselves as successful early readers.
+These books help the children to build upon the phonics work that they complete in class each day and see themselves as successful early readers.

 Key Stage One